FREE Confidential Consultation • Available 24/7

+In California, a DUI conviction can leave long-term impacts on both your criminal and driving records.
+Understanding these impacts is crucial if you’re facing criminal charges.
 DUI cases may stay on your criminal record forever.
 The United States sees DUI as a serious traffic crime punishable with grave penalties.

 Fighting your way through a DUI case is a challenging task.
-But, it doesn’t mean you can’t do anything about it.
+But, it doesn't mean you can't do anything about it.
 There are legal options available for you, depending on the nature of your DUI.
-You need a reliable criminal defense attorney to assist you with your case.
+You need a reliable DUI defense attorney to assist you with your case.

 This blog will explore how long a DUI stays on your criminal record in California and whether or not you can delete it in your documents.